 How busy is hiking Laguna Torre

-Laguna Torre appeals to so many more people as it’s a much easier trail.
+Laguna Torre appeals to so many more people as it’s one of the easier hiking trails in El Chalten.
 Hence it gets busy as it’s suitable for children and people of all fitness levels.

 But remember, it’s still 18 km which is pretty far, and many people will struggle with the distance alone.